ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Convolutional Bayesian Kernel Inference

-Our method updates a dense grid of a fixed size at each time step, with voxel concentration parameters initialized to prior of approximately 0.
-Given a dense voxel grid of dimension $\mathbb{R}^{D_C \times D_X \times D_Y \times D_Z}$, where $D_C$ is the number of semantic channels, and an input point cloud with semantic segmentation predictions, we first group points within corresponding voxels. $D$ represents the dimension of the semantic channel ($C$) and Euclidean ($X, Y, Z$) axes.
-Let $I(*, i)$ be an indicator function representing whether point $x_i$ lies within voxel $*$.
-From the semantic predictions over each point cloud, we compute input semantic volume $\textbf{F} \in \mathbb{R}^{D_C \times D_X \times D_Y \times D_Z}$ as follows, where input $\textbf{F}_*$ is the sum of all point-wise semantic predictions contained in voxel $*$.
+{Our method updates a dense voxel grid of a fixed size at each time step, with voxel concentration parameters initialized to prior at the first time step.
+For the prior, we use a small positive value such $\alpha_*^c = \epsilon$ for all voxels and semantic categories.
+We apply a discretized update to the dense voxel grid of dimension $\mathbb{R}^{D_C \times D_X \times D_Y \times D_Z}$, where $D$ represents the dimension of the semantic channel ($C$) and Euclidean ($X, Y, Z$) axes.